MentalMasochist/infoviz_project/README.md

 		- would it be better to swtich the names to not be "lastname, firstname"?
 	- [x] align svg's in each viz
 	- [x] figure out a way to handle the author nework graph
+	- [x] add thresholds to query
+	- [ ] check what search can be done with subject
+	- [ ] need to handle edge cases
+		- [ ] when there are no results found
+		- [ ] opening webpage
+				- use some static data here
+	- [ ] graph titles
 	- [ ] subject mapping

 - SH